HazyResearch/deepdive/examples/spouse/README.md

       yield spouse._replace(label=-1, type='neg:familial_between')
 ```

-Note that the rough theory behind this approach is that we don't need high-quality e.g. hand-labeled supervision to learn a high quality model;
+Note that the rough theory behind this approach is that we don't need high-quality, e.g., hand-labeled supervision to learn a high quality model;
 instead, using statistical learning, we can in fact recover high-quality models from a large set of low-quality- or **_noisy_**- labels.

 ### 2.3 Resolving Multiple Labels Per Example with Majority Vote